obfusk/jiten/README.md

 F-Droid repository**.
 You can use
 [**obfusk's f-droid repo**](https://obfusk.dev/fdroid/repo?fingerprint=2A21B7FFC93B878724B1991C05DAE113C72B93A556C193F49B5D3342884798B7)
-instead: this contains the exact same APKs available via Google Play, as well as occational beta versions (which are only installed when selected manually).
+instead: this contains the exact same APKs available via Google Play, as well as occasional beta versions (which are only installed when selected manually).

 ## Screenshots